Here at TLC, we aren't just veterinarians, technicians, and receptionists;

 Donna joined the TLC family in April of 2007 as a technician.
 She has worked in the veterinary field since 2001, working, learning, and earning her position as a Veterinary Technician with her years of experience.
 When Donna started working at her first veterinary clinic at the age of sixteen, she had a huge love for all animals.
 That love is still there but has grown and evolved into a passion to educate clients on how to properly care for their pets at home.
 Whether it's discussing all things puppy or kitten to make sure they get off to a great start, nutritional diets, weight management, or special care needs, Donna is happy to spend a little extra time with you to help you understand the needs of your pet.

-Originally from Middletown, Ohio: Donna now lives in New Paris with her husband Brian and their two boys, Anthony and Ethan.
-Their four-legged family members include two dogs (Allie & Clover), five cats (Auto, Baby Cat, Lilly, Piper, & Remington), and a variety of free-range chickens.
+Her four-legged family members include two dogs (Allie & Clover), three cats (Possum, Bowie, and Remy), and a variety of free-range chickens.
 In her spare time, when she finds it, Donna enjoys sewing, crocheting, or designing the latest Pinterest project with her Cricut.
 That is if she's not outside enjoying what Nature has to offer that day!

 |